spectre1989/thor/README.md

 ### Thanks
 Most of what I've written down about file formats etc for CoH were figured out by other people
-Thanks to Codewalker, nemerle, ovekaaven
+Thanks to Codewalker, nemerle, ovekaaven, GuyPerfect